Ethan-CS/ResearchNotes/2023/10/202310191237  Can verify Fire strategy in poly time.md

 - Graph G
 - Integer k
 - Root vertex r
+- Strategy S

 Output:
 - Number of saved vertices

-1. Initialise an empty list S
-2. Initialise a list R = {R_1={r}}
+2. Initialise a list R = [R_1=[r]]
 3. Initialise a counter saved_vertices to keep track of saved vertices.

 4. For i from 1 to k:
    a.
-Define S_i as the first i vertices in the graph G.
+Define S_i as the first i vertices in the strategy S.
    b.
 Play the Firefighter game, starting with a fire breaking out at vertex r.
    c.
-Use an adapted BFS (Breadth-First Search) to update the set R_i based on the current state of the graph and sets S_i and R_{i-1}.
+Use an adapted BFS (Breadth-First Search) to update the set R_i based on the current state of the graph
    d.
-Check whether vertex v_i (the i-th vertex in S_i) is neither burned nor defended at time t=i.
+Check whether the i-th vertex in S_i is neither burned nor defended at time t=i.
    e.
 If v_i is safe, increment the saved_vertices counter.

 5. Check if the game ends at time step k by comparing saved_vertices to k.